 - A personal essay of at least 500 words in length addressing your decision to pursue a post-MLIS course of study and the goals you hope to achieve while at Dominican University

 If you completed your MLIS degree more than five years ago, you also need to submit two recommendation forms.

 Dominican alumnae/i returning to Dominican are encouraged to continue their education at GSLIS.
 GSLIS alumnae/i are classified as:

-- Auditors (no credit, free tuition)
+- Auditors (no credit, free tuition but fees may apply)

 The student-at-large program offers individuals the opportunity to enroll in GSLIS classes without completing the regular admission process.

 Up to six semester hours earned as a student-at-large may be applied toward a degree or certificate, provided the student achieves a grade of B (3.0 on a 4.0 scale) or better, and earns these credits within five years of beginning the degree or certificate program.
 Students-at-large are not eligible to receive scholarships or financial aid, and are not assigned an advisor.
 Individuals who would like to register for courses as a student-at-large should complete and return 1) the student-at-large form and 2) the regular Dominican University registration form to the GSLIS office, Crown 300, 7900 W. Division St., River Forest, IL 60305.
 The Dean's permission is required to register as a student-at-large; once the registration has been processed you will receive confirmation via email.
 Full tuition and fees apply.